18F/ux-guide/_pages/research/plan.md

 ### Methods

 Choose one or more methods appropriate for meeting your goals and answering your research questions.
-Multiple methods can help you challenge or verify information collected from a single source and create a more complete understanding.
+Multiple methods can help you challenge or verify information collected and create a more complete understanding.
 [18F’s Methods](https://methods.18f.gov/) provide an overview of our preferred research and design methods.
 Use these as a starting point, not as a list of constraints.